When a mosquito bite causes itching and discomfort, you can often find relief with kitchen staples like oatmeal, honey

 If you have an itchy bite, dab a drop of vinegar on it.
 The vinegar can help reduce stinging and burning sensations.
 It can also act as a natural disinfectant if you’ve been scratching too much.

 If you need more relief, try soaking a washcloth in cold water and vinegar, and then applying it to the bite.
 If you have many bites, dilute 2 cups of vinegar in a tepid bath and soak for 20 minutes.
-(A hot bath may make itching worse.)
+Beware, a hot bath may make itching worse.

 Not only can onions bring tears to your eyes, they can bring relief to your mosquito bites.
 The onion’s juices, which leak out from the freshly cut bulb, may reduce the bite’s sting and irritation.
 Onions also have a natural antifungal property that can reduce your risk for an infection.

 Cut a slice from an onion — the type doesn’t matter — and apply it directly to the bite for several minutes.
 Rinse and wash the area well after you remove the onion.